f5devcentral/adc-telemetry-based-autoscaling/README.md

 ### Deploying the Solution
 1. Duplicate the repo - Since the solution relies on Github Actions for orchestration it will be necessary to first [duplcate the repo](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/duplicating-a-repository) into a Github account under your control.
 Clone the newly created repo locally to perform the initial app infrastructure deployment.

-3. Authenticate to Azure using [Azure CLI](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/azure_cli)
+1. Authenticate to Azure using [Azure CLI](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/azure_cli)

-4. Navigate to scripts directory, (*cd adc-telemetry-based-autoscaling/azure/scripts/*) and execute the deployment script - (*sh ./deploy.sh*).
+1. Navigate to scripts directory, (*adc-telemetry-based-autoscaling/azure/scripts/*) and execute the deployment script - (*sh ./deploy.sh*).
 The deployment script executes the Terraform project as illustrated above and migrates the local Terraform state to remote state located on the newly created Hashicorp Consul server.

-5. Optional - Once the initial deployment is complete, it is no longer necessary to retain the local repo clone.
+1. Optional - Once the initial deployment is complete, it is no longer necessary to retain the local repo clone.